silarshaik17/Smart-IOT-Irrigation-System/README.md

 - Add a mobile app / dashboard for manual override
 - Multi-zone irrigation with per-zone moisture thresholds
 - Solar-powered standalone field deployment

-## 📄 License

-MIT License — free to use and modify for learning and non-commercial projects.

----

-*Built as part of an embedded systems / IoT coursework project.*